osinkolu/Agrobot-APIs/Readme.md

 * `404` `Not found` An attempt was made to access a resource that does not exist in the API
 * `405` `Method not allowed` The resource being accessed doesn't support the method specified (GET, POST, etc.).
 * `500` `Server Error` An error on the server occurred

+## Dataset Used to build model.
+Dataset is Openly Available on Kaggle - https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset.
+It was curated for the indian agricultural context.

 ## Model Information(coming soon):